Skegby: Quaker House

-The Quaker House was the home of Elizabeth Hooton, one of the founders of the Quakers movement in the United Kingdom.
+The Quaker House was the home of Elizabeth Hooton, one of earliest preachers of the Quakers movement in the United Kingdom.
 It is here that Elizabeth met George Fox founder of the Quakers in 1647.
 Elizabeth is mentioned in George Fox’s journal as being the first convert and preacher of Quakerism.
 She was also the first woman Quaker.
 George Fox stated in his journal ‘then it was upon me that we should have a meeting at Skegby at Elizabeth Hooton’s house and we had her there’.
 George was referring to a woman who needed heeling.